Are Resellers Required In Today’s Digital Age?

 It also speaks to the power of reseller networks.

 It’s self-evident that the IT industry requires resellers even in the current digital age.
-Lest there are still any doubters left, let me cite Amazon: The digital native uses a reseller network for its cloud platform Amazon Web Services (AWS).
+Lest there still be any doubters left, let me cite Amazon: The digital native company uses a reseller network to sell subscriptions for its cloud platform Amazon Web Services (AWS).

 In a follow-on post, we’ll advance some reasons for this apparent paradox.
 Watch this space!